Eligibility Online Manual

 4. Benefits Begin The First Day Of The Application Month If Determined Eligible

-Benefits begin on the first day of the application month, if eligible, and may continue through the 60 day postpartum period.
+Benefits begin on the first day of the application month, if eligible, and will continue through the 12 month postpartum period.

 5. Applicants May Be Eligible For Retroactive Benefits

 Applicants may receive retroactive Medicaid benefits if they incurred medical bills during any of the three months prior to application.